-It’s like a bad marriage – too bad to stay and have a genuine shot at working at it but too ‘comfortable’ to leave and be uncertain.
-I may have remained their customer but it’s been with gritted teeth and some temporary improvements based on me kicking up fuss and then being placated with gestures of goodwill.
+It’s like a bad marriage: too bad to stay and have a genuine shot at working at it but too ‘comfortable’ to leave and be uncertain.
+I may have remained their customer but it’s been with gritted teeth and some temporary improvements based on me kicking up a fuss and then being placated with gestures of goodwill.

-It’s one thing, however, to find reasons to stay that are there in tandem with means of resolving your concerns and moving forward; it’s another thing to find reasons to stay and maintain a status quo of frustration with temporary improvements due to you kicking off and threatening to go.
-That’s not to say that you shouldn’t recognise genuine reasons to stay but shoving concerns under the carpet or muddling along until the next big blow up, doesn’t address the issues.
+It’s one thing, however, to find reasons to stay that are there in tandem with means of resolving your concerns and moving forward; it’s another to find reasons to stay and maintain a status quo of frustration with temporary improvements due to you kicking off and threatening to go.
+That’s not to say that you shouldn’t recognise genuine reasons to stay but shoving concerns under the carpet or muddling along until the next big blow-up, doesn’t address the issues.

-I remembered something important this week: Yes there is a cost to going but there’s also a cost to staying.
+Yes, there is a cost to going but there’s also a cost to staying.
 I’ve paid, I’m done.

 When we stay and feel paralysed, miserable, and dependent on trying to control the uncontrollable by hoping that a person or situation changes so that we don’t have to, there’s a cost to this.
-There’s also a cost when we stay and decide that we will be and do all manner of things to maintain our decision to stay and end up deeply compromised.
+There’s also a cost when we stay and decide that we will be and do all manner of things to maintain our decision to stay and then end up deeply compromised.
 This makes it tough because not only is it scary to go but we think, Jaysus!
 I’ve only gone and twisted and contorted myself into all sorts of things in order to stick around and even that didn’t work.
 Feck!
 You know what?
 I’m going to stay and try and go bankrupt trying to get a return on investment.

+Life will always present us with situations that require our discernment.
 There’s a cost to leaving but there’s also a cost to remaining.